Email FacebookTwitterMenu burgerClose thin

-Homeowners who have enough equity in their homes can take on second mortgages.
+Homeowners who have enough equity in their homes may be able to take on second mortgages.
 Getting a second mortgage can be beneficial to someone who might need to use the money to pay off outstanding debts or remodel their home.
 At the same time, it can also be a risky move.
 Before you start your application, we’ve got the lowdown on everything you need to know about second mortgages.

 What Is a Second Mortgage?